willlaws35/Project-Yoda/Read Me You Must.md

 Fundamentally, whilst incorporating the initial parameters, the intention was to create a character based animatronic statuette.

-The Character of Yoda was chosen for the purposes of Yoda being a "cool" character, as well as having basis in puppetry and animatronic origins in live action media, meaning that source material and reference points to character design is readily available, furthermore, Yoda is "cool".
+The Character of Yoda was chosen for the purposes of Yoda being a "cool" character, as well as having basis in puppetry and animatronic origins in live action media, meaning that source material and reference points to character design is readily available, as seen in Muppet wiki(N.D.) furthermore, Yoda is "cool".

 Basing the parameter now of character design, the considerations for programmable motorised movements proved appealing to create a level of realism and interactivity with the artefact.